 Biomarker based assay for developmental biology

 Toxys is developing the ReproTracker® assay, a state-of-the-art in vitro assay to detect potential developmental toxicity hazards of chemical substances.
-The assay visualises the key events during early embryonic development that allows us to reliably assess the potential developmental toxicity hazards of new drugs and products.
-The assay is build on the technical and scientific background that has been developed by Toxys.
+The assay visualises the key events during early embryonic development which will allow us to quantify the progression of differentiation.
 We have combined our expertise on stem cell differentiation with the reporter technology that was developed for our ToxTracker assay.
 ReproTracker® is able to identify compounds that interfere with the normal embryonic development and will provide insight into the underlying mechanisms of toxicity.

 What is ReproTracker